travel blogger influencer campaign

 This was a 19 day trip through the entire state of California by car.
 Our only flights were in and out of Sacramento!
 We would spend 2 days in the 8 rural regions covering roughly 3,500 miles.
 However, in reality once you put in drive time around one of our largest states, that really meant we had 1.5 days in each region to gather content, experience the region, and share with our followers.

 I knew this was going to be challenging when I took it on.
-Unlike my old corporate job, influencer campaigns don’t take into account weekends or any time off for that matter.
-This was going to be 19 days of solid work, no days off and no down time except for a half a day where we convinced them we’d need time to do laundry midway through the trip!
+Unlike my old corporate job, influencer campaigns don’t take into account weekends or any time off, for that matter.
+This was going to be 19 days of solid work, no days off, and no downtime except for half a day where we convinced them we’d need time to do laundry midway through the trip!
 I did wonder if I would have the stamina for it, but since I was used to constantly moving after a decade of nomadic living, I figured it wouldn’t be that much different.

 An itinerary was created with the client; and we were not really part of that process because they knew what they needed to capture.
 A total of four influencers were hired along with one driver and we were all set!